-- 1. Mutual exclusion - 2.
-Hold and wait: threads hold some resources and request other - 3.
-No preemption: resource can only be released by the thread that holds it another

-4. Circular wait: cycle in waiting of a thread for a resource of
+- 2. Hold and wait: threads hold some resources and request other - 3.
+No preemption: resource can only be released by the thread that holds it - 4.
+Circular wait: cycle in waiting of a thread for a resource of another

 Livelocks